dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 	public void passwordFieldIsEmpty() {}
 	public void emailFieldEqualsTo(EMail notEnteredMail) {}

 ##Step 15.
-Eliminating duplication by defining default values
+Eliminating duplication by defining lazy values

-Defining default property values allows to avoid duplication and to focus on the relevant test aspects.
+Defining lazy property values allows to avoid duplication and to focus on the relevant test aspects.
-Here default values for properties `password` and `email` are set:
+Here lazy values for properties `password` and `email` are set:

 	let arrange#1 be "go to page(:page)"
 	let page be LOGIN_PAGE
-	let default password be VALID_PASSWORD
+	let lazy password be VALID_PASSWORD
-	let default email be VALID_MAIL
+	let lazy email be VALID_MAIL

 	let act be
 	"submit(:protocol)"{